AndyTargino/wwebjs-electron/.github/pull_request_template.md

 # PR Details

 <!--- Provide a general summary of your changes in the Title above -->
+Fix bugs:
+ - r.findImpl is not a function
+ - ready event doesn't work

 ## Description

+It was not possible to send messages to new conversations by accounts whatsapp business returned this error: "r.findImpl is not a function"

+The ready event was not working making it impossible to send messages
 <!--- Describe your changes in detail -->

 ## Related Issue